Bill Liedtke: Early life

 Liedtke was born in Tulsa, Oklahoma where his father was an attorney for the Gulf Oil Corporation.
 During World War II, he and his brother, Hugh, served in the South Pacific as junior officers in the United States Navy.
-They met on Saipan and agree to pursue a business career together if they survived the war.
+They met on Saipan and agreed to pursue a business career together if they survived the war.

 Liedtke earned a B.A. from Amherst College in 1945 and an LL.B. from University of Texas School of Law in 1949.
 He moved to Midland, Texas, then opened a law practice with Hugh in 1949.

 Oil executive

-In the 1950s, Hugh and Bill Liedtke had an office next to that of the Bush-Overbey Oil Development Company run by future United States President George H. W. Bush and Bush's neighbor, John Overby.
-In 1950s, the Liedtke's, Bush, and Overby formed the Zapata Petroleum Corporation.
+In the 1950s, Hugh and Bill Liedtke had an office next to that of the Bush-Overbey Oil Development Company run by future United States President George H. W. Bush and Bush's neighbor, John Overbey.
+In 1950s, the Liedtke's, Bush, and Overbey formed the Zapata Petroleum Corporation.
 Zapata eventually merged with Pennzoil, and the Liedtkes took over United Gas Pipeline in 1956.

 Liedtke served as the president of Pennzoil from 1967 to 1977.
 In 1977, he left Pennzoil to lead the company's spin-off Pogo Producing Company.
 Previously known as Pennzoil Offshore Gas Operators at its IPO in 1970, Pogo was an exploration and production subsidiary of Pennzoil set up to look for natural gas in the Gulf of Mexico.
 Liedtke served as the chairman, director, CEO and president of Pogo until his retirement in 1991.